jtv/libpqxx/include/pqxx/doc/datatypes.md

 (Here again you're defining this in the pqxx namespace.)

-If your type does have a natural null value, the definition gets a little more
+Nullness is not part of the `string_traits` because as far as the string conversion system is concerned, a null is not a value!
+You can't convert it to or from a string.
+Consider what would happen if you tried to convert a null value to an SQL string: you'd get a string containing the value `NULL`, not the null value.
+Handling of nulls happens at a higher level, when passing parameters to SQL statements, or quoting-and-escaping values for inclusion in SQL statements as literal values.

-complex:
+If your type has a natural null value, the definition for `nullness` gets a little more complex than the one abov:

 ```cxx
     namespace pqxx